Towards practical and error-robust quantum position verification: QPV QPVswap

 \subsection{Optimal PPT Measurements for loss-tolerant \texorpdfstring{$\text{QPV}^n_{\textsf{SWAP}}$}{qpvswapnlossy} Protocol}

 We shall now modify the solution to the parallel repetition case in Appendix \ref{AppendixParallel} to give a solution to the maximization of conditional success probability under LOCC restrictions.
+We will optimize the probability of being correct conditioned on answering.
 The SDP for the lossy $n$ round parallel repetition protocol in which attackers either answer on all rounds or on none is given as: